robot9706/DS218/README.md

 Testing the RAM using the peek and set commands (using the InternalROM) it seems like random bytes in memory flip, or they remain 0x00.

+Update: After poking around in the 32bit memory space I replaced the two RAM chips connected to Channel0 of the DRAM controller.
+And the NAS lives again :)

 ## DS218 specs

 * CPU: RTD1296